 “Any party wishing to refer a dispute as mentioned in sub-paragraph (1) must send the request under sub-paragraph (3) within a period of three years beginning with the date on which the matter giving rise to the dispute happened or should reasonably have come to the attention of the party wishing to refer the dispute.”

-Here at GP Surveyors, we have encountered a number of cases recently where NHS England has refused to enter into local Notional Rent negotiations with us (on behalf of our GP clients) because the practices have not raised the challenge within 3 months of receiving their new Notional Rent figure.
+The Proof: Here at GP Surveyors, we have encountered a number of cases recently where NHS England has refused to enter into local Notional Rent negotiations with us (on behalf of our GP clients) because the practices have not raised the challenge within 3 months of receiving their new Notional Rent figure.

 “Should you dispute the above determination, this should be indicated to me in writing at the above email address within three months of the date of this letter.
 This should be accompanied by substantive evidence of your opinion of the current market rent of the premises together with a breakdown of that figure and at least two appropriate CMR comparables for your practice locality provided by an expert advisor appointed by your practice.”